NomadCode33/NomadGeo/StratusGeo/README.md

 ## How It's Made:

-**Tech used:** Amazon Redshift, AWS Data Exchange, CARTO, SQL, Amazon SageMaker (ML), Cloud Data Warehouse
+**Tech used:** Amazon Redshift, AWS Data Exchange, CARTO, SQL, Redshift ML, Cloud Data Warehouse

 The project started with setting up access to Amazon Redshift and connecting it to AWS Data Exchange, which serves as the entry point for third-party geospatial datasets.
 Rather than downloading and managing data locally, AWS Data Exchange allows you to find, subscribe to, and query external datasets directly alongside your own first-party data inside Redshift — keeping everything in one place and eliminating the data movement that typically slows down geospatial workflows.